AntonioTorres23/OpenGL_Notes/Geometry Shader.md

 Here we retrieve two vectors, **a** and **b**, that are parallel to the surface of the triangle using vector subtraction.
 Subtracting two vectors from each other results in a vector that is the difference of the two vectors.
 Since all 3 points lie on the triangle plane, subtracting any of its vectors from each other results in a vector parallel to the plane.
 Do note that if we switched **a** and **b** in the cross function we'd get a normal vector that points in the opposite direction - order is important here.

-Now that we know how to calculate a normal vector we can create an **explode** function that takes this normal vector along the
+Now that we know how to calculate a normal vector we can create an **explode** function that takes this normal vector along with a vertex position vector.
+The function returns a new vector